-Our conservation parks are areas distinguished by a higher degree of diversity than the forest landscape in general.
+Welcome to visit our conservation parks.
+We have five parks, one in each of our five forest districtsr.
+These areas is distinguished by a higher degree of diversity than the forest landscape in general.
 With the park, we are continuing our efforts to develop forestry and ensure even greater resilience and sustainability from all perspectives.

 Consideration of nature and cultural values comprises an integral part of all of the various actions carried out as part of our forest management activities.
 Consideration can take on many different shapes, from saving a single tree to setting aside large areas of forest or the prescribed burning of forests.

 In the parks, there are good opportunities for outdoor activities and other experiences.
 In our parks, we take many different measures to reinforce existing values and to create new ones.
 We also highlight cultural-historical and recreational values.